codemacUT/prompt2pic-ai/README.md

 ## 🎨 Prompt2Pic AI — Telegram Image Generation Bot

 Generate cinematic AI images instantly through Telegram — no complex prompt-writing needed.
-👉 🧠 Try the Bot on Telegram￼ (May be temporarily unavailable)
+[🧠 Try the Bot on Telegram](https://t.me/workflow9502_bot) *(May be temporarily unavailable)*

 Prompt2Pic AI is an intelligent Telegram bot built using n8n workflows that removes the need for perfect prompt-writing.
 It transforms simple user messages into refined, cinematic prompts using Google Gemini and generates high-quality images automatically — all through a single chat message.